 Whether you are a short day hiker or a long-distance thru-hiker you know the hiker hunger attack when it strikes.
 The almost inability to actually feel full as your body continues to eat and replace the exhausted resources it used.

 I am still learning and developing a better plan on food restock and how to approach it with a focus on protein, then carb and fat content and calorie denseness.

-I have read too much on people who’s joints and body ache years after completing a thru-hike which proves to me there is some prep which could help you to perform better and longer.
+I have read too much on people whose joints and bodies ache years after completing a thru-hike which proves to me there is some prep that could help you to perform better and longer.